Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Method

-thus solves for the configurations of the involved robots and the object $o_l$ at these sampled switching times $t_{r,j}$ jointly.
-The constraint \eqref{eq:skeletonsampler:constraints} is the discrete version of \eqref{eq:our_rearrangement:constr} at the transition between $s_{r,j-1}$ to $s_{r,j}$.
-Furthermore, the cost function $c_d$ can now only capture costs at the switching times.
-Importantly, solving \eqref{eq:skeletonsampler} (using e.g. \cite{deharo2020learning}) generates a set of keyframes that jointly fulfill interdependent constraints, e.g. finding consistent hand positions in pick and place poses.
+thus describes the configurations of the involved robots and the object $o_l$ at the mode switching times $t_{r,j}$.
+The constraint \eqref{eq:skeletonsampler:constraints} is the discrete version of \eqref{eq:our_rearrangement:constr} at the transition from $s_{r,j-1}$ to $s_{r,j}$.
+The cost function $c_d$ is the discrete version of $c$.
+Solving \cref{eq:skeletonsampler} (using, e.g., \cite{deharo2020learning}) generates a set of keyframes that jointly fulfill interdependent constraints, e.g., finding consistent hand positions in pick and place poses.

-While optimization-based solvers are strong to resolve equality constraints, they are prone to local optima.
-We alleviate this problem by \emph{repeatedly} solving the problem \eqref{eq:skeletonsampler} to generate various consistent keyframes that can be used to anchor bi-directional path planning as described below.
-There are two reasons for why the solution to \eqref{eq:skeletonsampler} is randomized and generates varieties of solutions: First, whenever we re-solve \eqref{eq:skeletonsampler}, we sample the times $t_{r,j}$, which leads to a different time embedding and corresponding constraints.
-Second, we choose random configurations for initialization of the optimization, which helps to find alternative local optima.
+To solve \cref{eq:skeletonsampler}, we first \rb{uniformly} sample the times $t_{r,j}$ with $t_{r,j-1}< t_{r,j}$ and $t_{r,j} > \bar{T}^{l-1}$ for $j\in\mathcal{J}_r$ where the transition from the discrete state $s_{r,j-1}$ to $s_{r,j}$ occurs.
+We then use an optimization based solver to find configurations fulfilling the constraints.
+Optimization-based solvers are strong to resolve equality constraints, but are prone to local optima.
+We alleviate this problem by \emph{repeatedly} solving \cref{eq:skeletonsampler} to generate various consistent keyframes.
+There are two reasons for why the solution to \cref{eq:skeletonsampler} is randomized and generates varieties of solutions: First, whenever we solve \cref{eq:skeletonsampler}, we sample the times $t_{r,j}$, which leads to a different time embedding and corresponding constraints.
+Second, we initialize the optimizer with randomly sampled configurations, which helps to find various local optima.

-In this view, our keyframes optimizer is a source for feasible keyframes to anchor bi-directional path planning.
+In this view, solving \cref{eq:skeletonsampler} generates feasible keyframes that can be used as goals for bi-directional path planning.